Components

 - The Move contract is the only thing that can approve a message for the dWallet, and it does so only against a valid verifier attestation.

-- The verifier authorizes which payments may be signed; it cannot move funds or sign on its own.
+- The verifier decides which payments may be signed; it cannot move funds, and its attestation alone completes nothing without the USDC payment on Sui.

 - USDC paid into the contract accumulates in an admin-gated vault — it funds the destination-side settlement.